EU's top court dismisses Apple's final appeal against order to pay Ireland 13B euros in back taxes

 The case drew outrage from Apple when it was opened in 2016, with CEO Tim Cook calling it “total political crap.”
 Then-U.S. President Donald Trump slammed European Commissioner Margrethe Vestager, who spearheaded the campaign to root out special tax deals and crack down on big U.S. tech companies, as the “tax lady” who “really hates the U.S.”

-In its 2020 ruling, the European Union’s General Court disagreed with the European Commission, the bloc’s executive branch, which had accused Apple of striking an illegal tax deal with Irish authorities so that it could pay extremely low rates.
+The European Commission, the bloc’s executive branch, had accused Apple of striking an illegal tax deal with Irish authorities so that it could pay extremely low rates.
+The European Union’s General Court disagreed with that in its 2020 ruling, which has now been overturned.

 “We are disappointed with today’s decision as previously the General Court reviewed the facts and categorically annulled this case,” Apple said in a statement.